-The statistical analysis that was performed must be indicated, including multiple comparison corrections.
+Any statistical analysis that was performed must be indicated, including multiple comparison corrections.
 Standardized nomenclature for reporting statistical analyses, e.g., SI units, must be followed.

-We are currently accepting images in .jpg and .png format at 300 dpi or higher resolution, we also can accept .svg.
+We accept images in .jpg and .png format at 300 dpi or higher resolution, we also can accept .svg.
 The image should have approximately a 4:3 ratio.

 Video and Movie files

 microPublication Biology supports video and movie files.
 Acceptable formats include MP4, MPG, MOV, WMV up to 1GB in size.